shadowfalls/pwa/README.md

 # pwa testing
-This repo is a boilerplat for a simple PWA
+This repo is a boilerplate for a simple PWA